andrewchristop/python-bash-scripting/password cracker/README.md

 PS: I believe there is a flag in hashcat that lets you do the same exact thing but I wasn't thinking straight at the time and I wasn't as familiar with hashcat as I was with JohnTheRipper

+Also, you can't technically "decrypt" a hash as hashes are one-way functions.
+A hash is considered cracked when it matches the hash of a certain plaintext